 As a hiring manager I probably look at more than 30 resumes a week.
-And when i'm really in hiring mode, its quite a bit more than that.
-So I can tell you based on my experience that career professionals like yourself seem to fall into one of three camps when it comes to resumes:
+And when i’m really in hiring mode, its quite a bit more than that.
+I’ve seen every type of resume template and format.
+I can tell you based on my experience that career professionals like yourself seem to fall into one of three camps when it comes to resumes:

 1. Still rocking the same text based resume template from 2002

 2. Just invested $500.00 to have a resume professionally designed

 3. Don’t think resumes are important anymore and rely solely on LinkedIn

 I don’t think any of these approaches is optimal.
 Especially #1 and #3.
 If you’ve got a bunch of money to spare, I can support going with #2 although I don’t personally see value in dropping big money on resume design – I just don’t think its necessary.
 If you fall into the old text based resume camp or the LinkedIn only camp, I’d like to take a minute to make an argument for you to consider.

 If you want to skip a few steps and just download my simple resume template in Microsoft Word format, you can grab it here.